This sample demonstrates the use of the TIBCO StreamBase® RSS Reader for reading RSS data from a website. The RSS Reader is

 If red marks do not resolve themselves in a moment, select the project and right-click→ from the context menu.

-As the RSS server sends lines of input to the application, they appear in the Application Output pane.
+As the RSS server sends lines of input to the application, they appear in the Output Streams view.

 When done, press F9 or click the Stop Running Application button.